OPS-E2E-PPE/VBA-Docs/api/Word.System.FreeDiskSpace.md

 keywords: vbawd10.chm154468356
 f1_keywords:
 - vbawd10.chm154468356
-ms.prod: word
 api_name:
 - Word.System.FreeDiskSpace
 ms.assetid: 739db138-37f3-821b-8214-013153b20fa0
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # System.FreeDiskSpace property (Word)

 Returns the available disk space for the current drive, in bytes.
 Use the ChDrive statement to change the current drive.
 Read-only **Long**.

 ## Syntax

 _expression_. `FreeDiskSpace`

 _expression_ A variable that represents a '[System](Word.System.md)' object.

 ## Remarks

 There are 1024 bytes in a kilobyte and 1,048,576 bytes in a megabyte.
 The maximum return value for the **FreeDiskSpace** property is 2,147,483,647.
 Therefore, even if you have four gigabytes of free disk space, it returns 2,147,483,647.

 ## Example